forum One More War (Mature, One-on-One, Closed)

 (And definitely a chaotic week for me, lmao!)

 After a minute to make sure E’si was asleep, he looked at his fingers.
 The crust covered his fingertips down to the knuckle.
 A small sigh escaped him.
 The crust, or scab, happened only when a Goliathan’s skin met light, particularly sunlight.
-He hadn’t used a healing spell in a few years, and the last time was before a particular encounter with a monk.
+He hadn’t used a healing spell in a few orbit parties, and the last time was before a particular encounter with a monk.

 The monk was actually a friend, who, at the time, was wanting to help De Tearion open up about his past.
 It had resulted in a short battle that ended with the monk throwing a bolt of light at him.
 That bolt had nearly killed De Tearion, simply because Goliathans were creatures of pure darkness, and it had left a ‘scar’ down both legs, a pair of golden streaks along the armor plates.
 And now it seemed that the attack had also made him much more sensitive to spells of light, such as healing spells.